-Students will be advised by their departments as to how to access recorded material.
-In the majority of cases links to recordings will be available within Blackboard Learn or the department’s virtual learning environment.
+Your department will let you know how to access lecture recordings.
+In most cases links to recordings will be available within Blackboard Learn or your department’s Virtual Learning Environment.
 Recordings using Panopto will also be accessible from the Panopto site.
 Further information about using Panopto is available on the ICT website.

-The College Guidelines on Audio and Video Lecture Recording are available online; please read for more information, including the rules on sharing of recorded materials.
+The Guidelines on Audio and Video Recordings (pdf) are available online.
+Please read for more information, including the rules on sharing recorded materials.

-Outside of lectures, tutorials, lab classes, group work and time spent in the library and socialising, you will find that a lot of time is spent on independent study and learning.
+Outside of lectures, tutorials, lab classes, group work and socialising with your friends, you will find that a lot of time is spent on independent study and learning.

 Fortunately, many of the resources you need for studying can be found online.
 You can:

 - Access lecture presentations and resources on Blackboard

 - Read journals and e-journals via the Library

 Online tools can be a huge advantage to assist with all of the above, but they can also be a distraction or a hindrance.
 Here are a few tips for working online:

 - Minimise distractions - when working online, close down tabs in your browser that aren't needed - they will only serve as a distraction, particularly if it's Twitter or Facebook.
 Be focused on what you're trying to achieve.